Citing Sources: Avoiding Plagiarism

 APA Style is from the American Psychology Association and is utilized mostly by the Social Sciences.

-We have a sample paper with directions on how to format correctly.
-Access this paper (written by the Department Chair of McKendree's Nursing Department) by clicking on this link: Sample Paper.
+The Writing Center has a sample paper with directions on how to format correctly.
+Access this paper (written by the Department Chair of McKendree's Nursing Department): Sample Paper.

 The APA sponsors an excellent website: www.apastyle.org which offers a great deal of information for students and instructors.

-Click here to access our own quick guide to common APA sources from the most updated and current 6th edition, 2nd printing.
+Access our own Quick guide to common APA sources from the most updated and current 6th edition, 2nd printing.

 ASA Style is a widely accepted format for writing university research papers in the field of sociology.